 The compulsory modules studied will give you the opportunity to:

-Look beyond political polemics and media platitudes
+look beyond political polemics and media platitudes

-Develop a robust and nuanced understanding of terrorism and insurgencies as national, regional and global security threats
+develop a robust and nuanced understanding of terrorism and insurgencies as national, regional and global security threats

-Gain an appreciation of the political, legal and ethical dilemmas, facing all regime types, democratic or otherwise, in dealing with terrorist and insurgent tactics and strategies.
+gain an appreciation of the political, legal and ethical dilemmas, facing all regime types, democratic or otherwise, in dealing with terrorist and insurgent tactics and strategies.

-You will be able to hone your research and writing skills in your compulsory dissertation – an independent piece of research on your chosen topic.
+You'll be able to hone your research and writing skills in your compulsory dissertation – an independent piece of research on your chosen topic.

 The wide-ranging list of optional modules means that you can explore a diverse range of related subjects of interest to you.